vishwambharaRH/se-lab-5-inventory-mgmt/README.md

 This file contains the deliverables for the static code analysis lab.
 **Deliverable 1:** The cleaned code is saved as `updated_inventory_sys.py`.
 **Deliverable 2:** The issue-tracking table is below.
-**Deliverable 3:** The reflection questions and answers are at the bottom of this file.
+**Deliverable 3:** The reflection questions and answers are in reflection.md.

 ---